 You have 2 options:

 - A food sensitivity blood test that identifies exactly which foods your immune system is reacting to without much guesswork.
 I’ve researched this extensively and only recommend the Mediator Release Test and LEAP diet that goes with it.
 It helped my husband and dozens of clients tremendously when other test methods did not.
-I can help you order and implement MRT/LEAP (and everything else discussed in this article) when you enroll to work with me one-to-one.
+I can help you order and implement MRT/LEAP (and everything else discussed in this article) when you enroll to work with me.

 If you want to learn more about these options, I wrote a very thorough article: The 4 Best (+7 Worst) Food Sensitivity Tests.

 I researched for MONTHS for my husband to find the best way to figure out if he had food sensitivities.

 - First we tried elimination diets, but could never nail down which foods were causing flares.
 And it was difficult for him to give up all the foods he loved while we experimented.

 - Then we tried an IgG test, even though the evidence around the helpfulness of them is shaky.
 It didn’t really help.